3088prasad/azure-activities/README.md

 # azure-activities
 # Using Your Own Data with Azure OpenAI

-This guide provides an overview of how to use your own data with Azure OpenAI, as covered in the AI-102T00-A Designing and Implementing a Microsoft Azure AI Solution course.
+This guide provides an overview of how to use your own data with Azure OpenAI, Designing and Implementing a Microsoft Azure AI Solution.

 ## Prerequisites